clay/clay-kiln/docs/kilnjs.md

   return schema;
 };
 ```
-A function that recieves a parameter called schema that also returns the schema.
+A function that receives a parameter called schema that also returns the schema.
 The schema contains a JSON representation of the schema.yaml file and can be manipulated before returning.
 Values can be changed, added, or deleted directly on the JSON object without any other outside code.
 Anything you can do to a JSON object can be done to the schema.

 ```
 schema['_groups'].settings['_placeholder'].height = '200px';